encse/adventure-time/README.md

 # Adventure time!
-A custom 404 page - which is in fact a text adventure - for my home page [csokavar.hu](https://csokavar.hu).
+A custom 404 page - in fact a text adventure - for my home page [csokavar.hu](https://csokavar.hu).
 The site has a few hidden items to discover and a text adventure felt like a nice addition.
 I aimed to bring back the feel of the classic genre for the 5 minutes one might want to spend on it.